is Sylvia & What is Varazs Perm. Reg'd Vizslas?

 to our breed.
 But I sure can do - and do - lots to maintain this breed as

 versatile.
 To find out more about my breeding philosophy,

-goals and guarantees, please go to my Breeding
+goals, guarantees and litters, please go to my Breeding